Olivia Rodrigo’s ‘Sour Tour’ is coming to Texas - NewsBreak

 Olivia Rodrigo’s ‘Sour Tour’ is coming to Texas

-AUSTIN (KXAN) — “Good 4 U” — pop music’s newest star is coming to Austin!
+AUSTIN (KXAN) — “Good 4 U” — pop music’s newest star is coming to Austin, Irving and Houston!

 Eighteen-year-old music sensation Olivia Rodrigo is embarking on a massive world tour in 2022 to support her breakout debut album, “Sour.”